-With warmer spring temperatures drying out the bike trails, we thought repeating a message developed by the International Mountain Bike Association (IMBA) would be good.
-These tips work well for courteous conduct on both shared-use paths and lanes.
-Remember that yielding and passing procedures may vary in different locations or with traffic conditions.
-By following these six ‘Rules of the Trail,’ everyone should have a fun and memorable season.
+With warmer temperatures drying out the bike trails this spring, we thought it would be good to repeat a message developed by the International Mountain Bike Association (IMBA).
+These tips work well for courteous conduct on both shared-use paths and paved trails.
+Remember that yielding and passing procedures may vary by location or with traffic conditions.
+By following these six ‘Rules of the Trail,’ everyone should have fun and enjoy many memorable outdoor experiences.

 Bike trail etiquette for a safer ride